William Remington: Alleged espionage

 In 1947, Remington was interviewed by the FBI and also questioned before a federal grand jury in New York City about the information he had given to Elizabeth Bentley.
-He testified that no secret information was involved, and the issue seemed to end there.
-In an apparent attempt to bolster belief in his innocence, Remington became an anti-communist informer from this time and for the following year.
-He sent the FBI information on over fifty people, only four of whom were connected with his own case.
+He testified that no confidential information was involved, and the issue seemed to end there.
+Remington became an anti-communist informer from this time and for the following year.
+He sent the FBI information on more than fifty people, only four of whom were connected with his own case.
 Most of those he named he had never met.
 He accused them of being Communists, isolationists, Negro nationalists, or "extreme liberals."
-He also verbally attacked his wife Ann, from whom he was now estranged, and his mother-in-law Elizabeth Moos, both avowed Communists.
+He also verbally attacked his wife Ann, from whom he had become estranged, and his mother-in-law Elizabeth Moos, both avowed Communists.

-Another loyalty investigation of Remington was opened early in 1948, and in June, he was relieved of his duties pending the findings of that investigation.
-In July of that year, the New York World-Telegram published a series of articles about Elizabeth Bentley, and the Senate Permanent Subcommittee on Investigations opened hearings to investigate her charges.
-At these hearings, Bentley made her accusations against Remington public and Remington in turn denied them.
-The Washington Post called him "a boob...who was duped by clever Communist agents."
-At his loyalty review hearings, Remington downplayed his earlier connections with Communist and leftist organizations and claimed that his wife's adherence to Communist doctrine was the reason for the end of their marriage.
+Another loyalty investigation of Remington was opened early in 1948.
+In June, he was relieved of his duties pending the findings of that investigation.
+In July of that year, the New York World-Telegram published a series of articles about Elizabeth Bentley, and the Senate Permanent Subcommittee on Investigations opened hearings to investigate her allegations.
+At these hearings, Bentley made her accusations against Remington public.
+He denied her allegations.
+The Washington Post described him as "a boob...who was duped by clever Communist agents."
+At his loyalty review hearings, Remington downplayed his earlier connections with communist and leftist organizations.
+He said that his wife's adherence to communist doctrine was the reason for the end of their marriage.

 While testifying before the Senate, Bentley was protected from libel suits.
-When she repeated her charge that Remington was a Communist on NBC Radio's Meet the Press, he sued her and NBC for libel.
+When she repeated her charge on NBC Radio's Meet the Press that Remington was a communist, he sued her and NBC for libel.
 At this point, Remington's case acquired considerable notoriety.
-When Remington's lawyers attempted to subpoena Bentley, she initially could not be found, prompting headlines of "RED WITNESS "MISSING" AT 100-G SLANDER SUIT" and the like.
+When Remington's lawyers attempted to subpoena Bentley, she could not be found.
+Headlines included "RED WITNESS "MISSING" AT 100-G SLANDER SUIT" and the like.
 When she finally reappeared, she was subpoenaed for the libel suit.

 She refused to testify at Remington's loyalty hearing.
-The Loyalty Review Board noted that the only serious evidence against Remington was "the uncorroborated statement of a woman who refuses to submit herself to cross-examination," and cleared Remington to return to his government post.
+The Loyalty Review Board noted that the only serious evidence against Remington was "the uncorroborated statement of a woman who refuses to submit herself to cross-examination."
+It cleared Remington to return to his government post.
 The libel suit was settled out of court shortly thereafter, with NBC paying Remington $10,000.